HelixOriginator/dharmic-innovation-velocity-index/README.md

 Created by Kallol Chakrabarti (also known as Kallol), Independent Researcher

-A world-first framework that measures the ethical momentum of youth-driven social innovation.
+A world-first framework for measuring the ethical momentum of youth-driven social innovation.
 DIVI blends dharmic principles, decentralized science, and modern analytics to help young innovators build credible, verifiable, and culturally grounded impact records.

 Overview

-DIVI is an open-source system that tracks how ethically and effectively a social project grows over time.
-It brings together four components:
+DIVI is an open-source system that tracks how ethically and effectively a social project evolves.
+It brings together four core components:

-Karma Index — a structured way to measure community benefit, evidence strength, and ethical alignment.
+Karma Index — measures community benefit, evidence strength, and ethical alignment.

-Kallol Wave Framework — a four-stage cycle that maps motivation and progress (Observation → Reflection → Creation → Dissemination).
+Kallol Wave Framework — a four-stage cycle mapping motivation and progress (Observation → Reflection → Creation → Dissemination).

 Helix Originator Process — a novelty-verification pipeline that generates a project-level identifier similar to a DOI.

-Temporal Ethics Layer — optional Panchang-based alignment for users who want cultural or dharmic timing cues.
+Temporal Ethics Layer — optional Panchang-based alignment for users who want cultural or dharmic timing guidance.

-The goal is simple: help students, NGOs, educators, and researchers understand the depth, direction, and credibility of their work.
+The aim is to help students, NGOs, educators, and researchers understand the depth, direction, and credibility of their work.

 Why DIVI Matters

-Young innovators often struggle with:
+Young innovators often face challenges such as:

-proving the authenticity of their projects
+proving authenticity

-getting research-ready credentials
+building research-ready credentials

-demonstrating ethical impact, not just activity
+demonstrating ethical impact instead of activity

-showing that what they created is unique
+showing originality

-navigating misinformation, inflated claims, or vague impact numbers
+dealing with misinformation or inflated claims

-DIVI makes these challenges easier by offering real scoring, structured documentation, and transparent processes that anyone can audit.
+DIVI addresses these gaps through structured scoring, transparent logic, and records that anyone can verify.

 Key Features
 Ethical Velocity Dashboard

-Live indicators of:
+Live indicators showing:

 community impact